GED In Washington

 What is the GED cost in Washington?

-In Washington, the cost for GED testing is $144 for the entire GED battery (or $36 per individual subtest) regardless of whether you complete the exam at a state-approved test center or online.
+In Washington, the cost for GED testing is $144 for the entire GED battery (or $36 per individual subtest), regardless of whether you complete the exam at a state-approved test center or online.
 The online GED test will set you back $144 or $36 per subtest as well, but you should also add the cost of four GED Ready tests ($28), which totals it all to $172.
 You have the liberty to register for, pay for, and take the four modules one (or more) at a time.
-To register and pay for the exam and to schedule your tests, you need to set up an account online at GED.com/MyGED.
+To register and pay for the exam and schedule your tests, you need to set up an account online at GED.com/MyGED.